charlieroses/charlieroses/markdownfiles/blog/2020-07-17_phillystartup.md

 Today, we really didn't have a comprehensive theme.
 The projects had to do about writing emails and pitches.
 I was a lot more interested in the Q&A session today.
-The Q&A session was with Nick Bayer, the CEO of Saxbys, a coffee shop on campus.
+The Q&A session was with Nick Bayer, the CEO of Saxby's, a coffee shop on campus.
 While I haven't cared too much for the speakers yet, as they've really only talked about business and starting businesses and being entrepreneurs, I will admit, I liked this guy.
 One of the things I noticed, he kept talking about diversity and how many female employees and BIPOC employees he had.
-Coming from a cisgender, heterosexual, white, male CEO, this immidiately set off alarms in my head.
+Coming from a cisgender, heterosexual, white, male CEO, this immediately set off alarms in my head.
 In the chat I asked something along the lines of "You keep mentioning these numbers, but what are you actually doing for your LGBTQ+, BIPOC, and female employees?"
 I didn't expect my question to get chosen, but it was.
 He ended up answering the question